-Once the PCs get their bearings, the PCs will realize that they are about two miles west of New Bechafen and its port.
+Once the PCs get their bearings, a Easy (+40) Navigation Test places the PCs about two miles west of New Bechafen and its port.
 To get back to their ship, they must trek through the jungle, sneak into the walled town, and make their way to the docks no doubt guarded by undead soldiers.
 Even with the trails, journeying through this savage jungle will take a few hours.